foreverphoenix/the-phoenix-flavour/content/docs/02-setup/step-01.md

 ### 1.4.1 Gamma and Brightness

-Assuming you already have your monitor configured with your preferred settings for resolution and refresh rate (in my case that is 60Hz and 1920x1080), you might still want to adjust the brightness and / or gamma either through your graphics card control panel or Windows' inbuilt calibration tool.
+Assuming you already have your monitor configured with your preferred settings for resolution and refresh rate (in my case that is 60Hz and 1920x1080), you might still want to adjust the brightness and/or gamma either through your graphics card control panel or Windows' inbuilt calibration tool.

 > Your monitor should have been running for at least 30 minutes before you adjust it.